Paper Chase #3 | Breast Cancer MortalityFrom May 2018, The Buzz That Won't Quit

 HPV VaccinationFrom June 2017, Legions of Lesions

 Andrew and Jake give us an update on all that’s new in the land of HPV vaccination.
 Makers of the mono and quadri-valent will be shortly withdrawing them from the market, leaving the nine-valent vaccine as the only option.
-Increased valency means broader coverage for wart and cervical causing …9min 56Andrew Buelt, DO and Jake Anderson, MD
+Increased valency means broader coverage for wart and cervical causing …9min 56Andrew Buelt, DO and Jake Anderson, DO

 Cancer Guidelines, Anti-Diarrheal Meds and Codeine in KidsFrom May 2017, Cancer Guidelines, Anti-Diarrheal Meds and Codeine in Kids